 Cheap Eats in Brussels

-A fishmongers in trendy St. Catherine also serves seafood that is grilled, poached, fried or however the cook's whimsy inspired him.
+- Noordzee / Mer du Nord - A fishmonger in trendy St. Catherine also serves seafood that is grilled, poached, fried or however the cook's whimsy inspired him.
 It's super crowded--for a good reason.
 Grab one of the outside tables where you stand, and dine with a fashionable crowd.

 Cheap Nightlife in Brussels

-This "cultural center" has diverse program of concerts and theater performances, as well as children-friendly shows.
+- De Markten - This "cultural center" has a diverse program of concerts and theater performances, as well as children-friendly shows.
 There's also a cafe with a good, affordable selection of food.